lelegard/arm-cpusysregs/docs/arm64e-on-macos.md

 We have already demonstrated that macOS can enable or disable the pointer authentication in the PAC instructions, probably using a configuration of the special system register SCTLR_EL3 from a dedicated EL3 monitor.

-Additionally, even in `arm64e` mode, the PAC hardware is configured in a way which is different from other platforms such as Linux (in a much more secure way).
+Additionally, even in `arm64e` mode, the PAC hardware is configured in a way which is different from other platforms such as Linux (in a more secure way).

 ### Accessing the PAC key registers